cjuhlin/devcor-notes/docs/Software Development and Design/Database.md

 ### Key oriented database

-example mongodb
+example MongoDB

 ### Time-Series database

 #### When

 Best suited when handling data that comes with dates/time like logs.
-Using with telemetry information.
+Using telemetry information.
 Popular to use when building dashboards.

 \#needtofix

 ````
-	More example and why
+	More examples and why
 ````